MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/hooks/effect.md

 }
 ```

-### Comparison of Effect hook vs Class component
+## Comparison of Effect hook vs Class component

-Use of `useEffect` is similar to `componentDidMount` and `componentDidUpdate` in a Class component.

-- Functional component with hooks.
+- Functional component with effects to run on mount and update by just using `useEffect`.
     ```jsx
     import React, { useState, useEffect } from 'react';